JackpotRising/jr-docs/docs/unity/integration.md

 ![Screenshot](media/build-ios/003.png)

-?> You may close the terminal window Cocopods opened at this time.
+?> You may close the Cocopods terminal window at this time.

 #### 5. Build to Test Device

-!> Please ensure all required Apple Developer provisioning is setup before you proceed

 Once the Xcode project is open, you can either build for a physical iOS device or the Simulator.
 To do this, select your device and tap the Build and Run option near the top-left of the screen.

 ![Screenshot](media/build-ios/004.png)

-Assuming you've followed all instructions, the SDK should be fully functional within your game.
-If you encounter any issues please contact [Developer Support](/)
+Congrats!
+The Jackpot Rising SDK should now be fully functional within your game.
+Reach out to any of the [Developer Support](/) channels if you encounter issues or need additional support.

 ---